 Example: A popular home appliance brand noticed frequent misuse of one of its products due to users not following the instruction manual.
 They revised the manual using readability guidelines, which resulted in fewer user errors and returns.

-Readability isn’t just about making content easier to read; it’s about ensuring critical information is accessible, understandable, and usable for everyone.
+Readability isn’t just about making content easier to read; it’s about ensuring your information is accessible, understandable, and usable for everyone.